tagtogorg/tagtog-doc/collaboration.md

 <div class="two-third-col">
   <br/>
-  <h4>Annotators annotate directly on the <code>master</code> version.
+  <h4>Annotators annotate directly on the <code>master</code> version (ground truth).
 No review.</h4>
   <p>This is the simplest flow and there is no review step.
-Make this choice if you are working alone, or if you trust your annotators' annotations or if time is a constraint. <strong>This is the project's default</strong>.</p>
+Make this choice if you are working alone, or if you trust your annotators' annotations or if time is a constraint. <strong>This is the project's default</strong>.
+Here, for simplicity, we explain the flow using the default roles.</p>
 </div>
 <div class="one-third-col">
 </div>